 Reporting – it’s what a project manager does.
 No matter if you’re a journeyman or an apprentice in the field, you’ve made a report, either by hand or with reporting tools.
 However, you may not know that there are several different types of reports, or how to specifically address those reports to particular audiences.

-Here is an outline of four of the more common types of project reports, but are nonetheless crucial to the successful running of a project.
+Here is an outline of five of the more common types of project reports, but are nonetheless crucial to the successful running of a project.

 1. Status Reports

 “Can I have that status report in an hour?”
 It’s the kind of question project managers hear a lot.
 Maybe it’s from the project sponsor, or your Project Office manager, or a colleague.
 This is the most common type of project report and the one that you probably find yourself working on most regularly.

 You can produce status reports weekly or monthly – and on one project recently I ended up producing daily status reports during the implementation phase.
 The frequency depends on where you are in the project and how much there is to say.
 There’s not much point reporting daily if your tasks all take over a week, as you won’t have any progress to report from day to day.